ramjyroo/TTSegmentedControl-jyroo/README.md

 ## About
 An elegant, animated and customizable segmented control for iOS.

-This project is maintained by Tapptitude, a mobile app development agency specialized in building high-quality iOS and Android mobile apps, for startups and brands alike.
+The original upstream project is maintained by Tapptitude, a mobile app development agency specialized in building high-quality iOS and Android mobile apps, for startups and brands alike.
 A lively team of skilled app developers and app designers based in Europe, we provide full-stack mobile app development services to entrepreneurs looking to innovate on mobile.

 ![](Resources/TTSegmentedControl.gif)

+This fork is maintained by Jyroo

 ## Features:
 - Variable number of items